-Maternal mental health challenges are temporary and treatable.
-Resources are available.
+Fortunately, maternal mental health conditions are often temporary and treatable.

 during pregnancy or postpartum